Sophayie/3D_Project_Unreal/README.md

-#Projet intégrateur 3D
+# 3D Capstone Project

-Ce projet est mon projet intégrateur pour le cours de modélisation 3D.
-Il représente une pièce d’appartement abandonnée, inspirée de l’univers du jeu *Stray*, avec une attention particulière portée à l’ambiance, aux matériaux et à la narration visuelle.
+This project is my final assignment for the 3D modeling course.
+It showcases an abandoned apartment room inspired by the universe of the game *Stray*, with a strong focus on mood, materials, and environmental storytelling.

-## Pipeline utilisé
+## Production Pipeline

-- **Modélisation :** 3ds Max
+- **Modeling:** 3ds Max
-- **Texturing :** Substance 3D Painter, Substance Designer, Substance Sampler, Photoshop
+- **Texturing:** Substance 3D Painter, Substance Designer, Substance Sampler, Photoshop
-- **Sculpture :** ZBrush
+- **Sculpting:** ZBrush
-- **Moteur de rendu temps réel :** Unreal Engine 5
+- **Real-time rendering engine:** Unreal Engine 5

-## Objectif
+## Goals

-- Créer une ambiance post-apocalyptique cohérente et immersive
+- Create a cohesive and immersive post-apocalyptic atmosphere
-- Utiliser une pipeline complète de production 3D réaliste
+- Use a complete and professional 3D production pipeline
-- Maîtriser l’importation dans Unreal et le rendu en temps réel
+- Master importing and rendering scenes in Unreal Engine in real time

-## Aperçu visuel
+## Visual Preview

 <img src="Screenshots/Screenshot1.png" width="600"/>
 <img src="Screenshots/Screenshot2.png" width="600"/>